 There is a debate about where whoopie pies originated.
 Some say these goodies originated in New England, others say with the Amish.
 There is also debate about what ingredients should be in the filling.
 Most often recipes suggest a mixture of sugar, butter and Marshmallow Fluff, but that is not the filling I prefer.
 The whoopie pie of my childhood was made with a cooked flour and milk mixture added to sugar and shortening for the filling.
 I have never eaten a whoopie pie with a Marshmallow Fluff filling and I don't plan to start now.

 Recently there was a Throwdown with Bobby Flay on the Food Network that highlighted the whoopie pies made by Cranberry Island Kitchen in Maine.
-The Cranberry Island whoopie pies have received national attention, but the recipes I've seen for their whoopie pies are made with Fluff.
+The Cranberry Island whoopie pies have received national attention, but all the recipes I've seen for their whoopie pies are made with Fluff.
 I'm sure their whoopie pies are delicious, but there is only one whoopie pie for me.

 Ever since I saw that whoopie pie throwdown I've had whoopie pies on my mind.
 It's like that itch that just won't go away.
 It's time to scratch the itch!
-Let's make the whoopie pie of my youth...
+Let's make the whoopie pies of my youth...

 |Whoopie Pie Ingredients|